 - If you’re planning to purchase a home by financing, most mortgage brokers will want to see bank statements.
 Prepaid debit card statements may not be sufficient.

 Get back into traditional banking if you’ve been shut out.
-BBVA Compass offers checking accounts people in need of a second chance at banking.
-They do not use ChexSystems.
-They’re typically pretty easy to get an online checking account with unless you currently owe them money.
-BBVA Compass is a full service bank with a variety of financial products.
-The ClearConnect checking account has great online banking tools, free bill payment, mobile deposits, a dedicated team of bankers for online customers and over 55,000 Allpoint Free ATMs.
+BBVA offers checking accounts for people in need of a fresh start.
+They use EWS to verify new customers, not ChexSystems.
+They’re typically pretty easy to get an online checking account with, unless you currently owe them money.
+BBVA is a full-service bank with a variety of financial products.
+The BBVA Online Checking Account has great online banking tools, free bill payment, mobile deposits, a dedicated team of bankers for online customers and over 64,000 Allpoint Free ATMs.

 Pursue strategies to get rid of negative credit items